sanyaade-teachings/thetaStudioReload/README.md

 ## Building from source

-There is a script that can build stand-alone redistributable packages: buildHyper.rb
+There is a script that can build stand-alone redistributable packages:

+     hyper/build/buildHyper.rb

+In addition, there is a script 'buildPlugin.rb' that you should copy and modify to customise the build (e.g. defining the name of the package to build).

-It requires that a directory 'node-webkit-bin' exist parallel to the HyperReload source dir.
+This script requires that a directory named 'node-webkit-bin-0.8.0' exists parallel to the HyperReload source dir.
+This directory contains the uncompressed node-webkit binaries.
+Note that depending on the version of node-webkit used, you must update the directory names and executabe names in the build script.

-It must contain 'node-webkit-v0.7.5-linux-ia32', 'node-webkit-v0.7.5-linux-x64', 'node-webkit-v0.7.5-osx-ia32' and 'node-webkit-v0.7.5-win-ia32'.
+Folder structure:

+    HyperReload
+    node-webkit-bin-0.8.0
+        node-webkit-v0.8.0-linux-ia32
+            creadits.html
+            libffmpegsumo.so
+            nw
+            nw.pak
+            nwsnapshot
+        node-webkit-v0.8.0-linux-x64
+            ...
+        node-webkit-v0.8.0-osx-ia32
+            ...
+        node-webkit-v0.8.0-win-ia32
+            ...

 ## Documentation and issue tracker